2. Employment status

 Self-employment

 Self-employees are responsible for their own business.
-They aren’t paid through PAYE and they don’t have the same rights and responsibilities of an employee or worker.
+They are not paid through PAYE, and they do not have the same rights and responsibilities of an employee or worker.